Country Guides

-Standard Hours in the UAE
+Hours of Work in the UAE

 In the UAE, working hours are regulated under federal labour law to ensure fair treatment, health, and safety of employees.
+Maximum working hours and overtime are regulated to ensure employee well-being and work-life balance.

 Standard working hours